 The 105 Slaughter Dagger from Gundam SEED CE 73 Stargazer has machineguns in its feet.
 This seems unusual until you see episode 2 and discover (the hard way) that they're anti-personnel guns.

 After its first round of modifications the Blue Frame in Mobile Suit Gundam SEED Astray has a pair of "Armor Schneider" blades that pop out of the unit's feet and heels.

 The titular Crossbone Gundams have Anti MS knives concealed in the calves, with the blade able to pop out through the sole of each foot.

-Seravee.
-It has GN Bazooka II's where other Mobile Suits have kneecaps.
-Taking this trope literally, the Bazookas also mount "hidden hands" which can wield beam sabers.
+On the heroes' side, the Seravee Gundam has GN Cannons whereas other Mobile Suits have kneecaps.
+Taking this trope literally, they also mount "hidden hands" which can wield beam sabers.

 Speaking of rollerblades, pretty much everyone in Air Gear, but Nike takes it Up to Eleven by creating blades on his legs